 For example, wilderness areas, national forests and grasslands, BLM lands, and national recreation areas are more likely to be dog friendly.
 (But still be sure to check local rules.)
 National parks, national monuments, and national seashores and lakeshores restrict dogs from many trails or buildings.

-He recommends researching national forests, such as Bridger-Teton National Forest or Coconino National Forest, which often have trails open to dogs and can be just as spectacular as more popular nearby national parks.
+It's also a good idea to research national forests, such as Bridger-Teton National Forest or Coconino National Forest, which often have trails open to dogs and can be just as spectacular as more popular nearby national parks.

 Each National Park Service site's website highlights where your dog is and isn't allowed to go.
 If you aren't sure, don't be afraid to call ahead and ask.
 The AllTrails app is another tool you can use to learn if a specific hiking trail is accessible for dogs.